aafulei/color-console/README.md

    cout << a << endl;
    ```

-- You may use `+` or `+=` to construct a chain of dyed objects.
-Colors may differ, but object types must be the same.
+- You may use `+` or `+=` to make a chain of dyed objects.
+So long as the types of the original objects stay the same, colors may differ.

     ```c++
     using vec = DoubleVector;

     auto b = dye::red(vec{1, 2, 3});
     b = b + dye::blue(vec{4, 5, 6});
     b += dye::green(vec{7, 8, 9});
     cout << b << endl;
     ```

--  Rules for strings even more flexible.
-You may `+` any compatible strings, even those undyed ones.
+- Rules for strings are even more flexible.
+You may `+` or `+=` any compatible strings, even those undyed ones.

     ```c++
     cout << dye::on_white(string("strings")) + " are " +